Dalal Abdel Aziz

 Dalal Abdel Aziz (دلال عبد العزيز; 17 January 1960 – 7 August 2021) was an Egyptian actress.
-She was the wife of actor Samir Ghanem from 1984 until her death in 2021.
+She was the wife of actor Samir Ghanem from 1984 until his death in 2021.

 Early life and education

 Abdel Aziz was born on 17 January 1960 in Farghan, Sharqia, Egypt.
 She obtained her bachelor's degree from the Faculty of Agriculture at Zagazig University.
 She later studied at the Faculty of Mass Communication, English Literature and Political Science in the Cairo University.

 Career

 Abdel Aziz entered the field of acting in 1977 with some small roles, including her role in the series "Bint Al Ayam", and her actual beginning was when artist Nour El Demerdash introduced her to theater.
 She collaborated in many artworks with her husband during the 1980s and early 1990s.

 She then participated in many series, plays and films, such as “Akhoia hayes wana layes” (1992) play with Samir Ghanem, “Five-Star Thieves” (1994) with Salah Zulfikar in his final film role, followed by “Sleeping in Honey” (1996) with Adel Emam, and with these works she was able to obtain many awards as the best actress.
 Her last film was "Tasleem Ahali" (2022).